-RBWTSD will be held this year on Wednesday, November 17, 2021.
+Ruby Bridges Walk to School Day will be held this year on Monday, November 14.
 We encourage schools across Oregon to host events on that day or another day in November!
-Incentive ordering will include a special Ruby Bridges sticker for the event along with standard incentives.
-Incentive ordering with the sticker will open in October.
+Incentive ordering will include special Ruby Bridges stickers and bookmarks along with standard incentives.
+Incentive ordering will open in October.

 How Ruby Bridges Walk to School Day Began